-Every holder of record of common stock of the Company at the close of business on April 17, 2007 is entitled to notice of the meeting and any adjournments or postponements and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
-At the record date, the Company had outstanding 57,107,481 shares of Common Stock.
-This proxy statement, accompanying notice and proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2006 are first being mailed to stockholders on or about May 1, 2007.
+Every holder of record of common stock of the Company at the close of business on April 10, 2008 is entitled to notice of the meeting and any adjournments or postponements and to vote, in person or by proxy, one vote for each share of Common Stock held by such holder.
+At the record date, the Company had outstanding 60,361,978 shares of Common Stock.
+This proxy statement, accompanying notice and proxy and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007 are first being mailed to stockholders on or about April 29, 2008.

 Any stockholder giving a proxy has the power to revoke the proxy prior to its exercise.
 A proxy can be revoked by an instrument of revocation delivered at or prior to the annual meeting to the secretary of the Company, by a duly executed proxy bearing a date or time later than the date or time of the proxy being revoked, or at the annual meeting if the stockholder is present and elects to vote in person.
 Mere attendance at the annual meeting will not serve to revoke a proxy.
 Abstentions and shares held of record by a broker or its nominee that are voted on any matter are included in determining the number of votes present for quorum purposes.
-Broker shares that are not voted on any matter will not be included in determining whether a quorum is present.
+Broker shares that are not voted, or a "broker non-vote", on any matter will not be included in determining whether a quorum is present.

 All proxies received and not revoked will be voted as directed.
-If no directions are specified, such proxies will be voted "FOR" the election of the board's nominees and "FOR" the amendment to the Company's Certificate of Incorporation to increase the number of shares of Common Stock authorized for issuance.
+If no directions are specified, such proxies will be voted "FOR" the election of the board's nominees.
 The nominees receiving a plurality of the votes cast will be elected as directors.
-With respect to the election of directors, shares as to which authority is withheld and broker shares that are not voted will not be included in determining the number of votes cast.
-The affirmative vote of a majority of the outstanding shares of Common Stock will be required to approve the amendment to the Company's Certificate of Incorporation and, therefore, abstentions and broker non-votes will have the same effect as votes against this proposal.
-For any other matter to come before the meeting, abstentions will have the same effect as votes against these proposals, and broker non-votes will not have any effect on the outcome of the vote.
+With respect to the election of directors, shares as to which authority is withheld and broker non-votes will not be included in determining the number of votes cast.
 A New York Stock Exchange member broker who holds shares in street name for a customer has the authority to vote on certain items if the broker does not receive instructions from the customer.
-New York Stock Exchange rules permit member brokers who do not receive instructions to vote on proposal one to elect directors, proposal two to amend the Company's Certificate of Incorporation to increase the number of shares of Common Stock authorized for issuance and proposal three for any other matter to come before the meeting.
+New York Stock Exchange rules permit member brokers who do not receive instructions to vote on proposal one to elect directors.